 Waterford Police Services

-Both full time and extra help employees of the Stanislaus County Sheriff’s Department staff Waterford Police Services.
-Of the twelve positions assigned to the City of Waterford, seven Deputy Sheriffs, one Zoning Officer and two administrative positions are fully funded by the City.
-The Lieutenant, who serves as the Police Chief, is shared with the City of Hughson.
+Both full-time and extra-help employees of the Stanislaus County Sheriff’s Department staff Waterford Police Services.
+Of the eleven positions assigned to the City of Waterford, one sergeant, seven Deputy Sheriffs, and two administrative positions are fully funded by the City.
+The Lieutenant, who serves as the Police Chief, is funded 50% by the City.